 MANNERS AND CUSTOMS

 When meeting people for the first time shake hands sturdily, say your first name or it presented by someone else with and the phrase “Drago mi je “ (Pleased to meet you).
 Formal greetings are “Dobro jutro!” ( Good morning, but note that this used only in the early morning, not at 11 a.m. like in English), “Dobar dan!”
 (Good day!) and “Dobro veče” (“Good evening, and only at dusk and during the evenings).
 On formal occasions surnames and names are preceded with titles “gospodin” for Mister, “gospodjica” for Miss, and “gospodja” for Mrs. Stand up when you are meeting older people and women but try not to be formal.
 On meeting the people you already know shake hand s and say either “Zdravo!”
-(Hello) or , even more casually, “Djesi ?” ( What is up?).
-Younger women will kiss friends on the check instead of shaking hands, but will do this only this they know well.
-When meeting old friends on the check instead of shaking hands.
-When meeting old friends after a longer period or any kind of celebration it is usual to kiss on alternate cheeks two or three times and even hug affectionately.
+(Hello) or, even more casually, “Djesi ?” ( What is up?).
+Younger women will kiss friends on the cheek instead of shaking hands but will do this only this they know well.
+When meeting old friends on the cheek instead of shaking hands.
+When meeting old friends after a long period or any kind of celebration it is usual to kiss on alternate cheeks two or three times and even hug affectionately.
 A fair amount of physical contact (tapping on the shoulder, taking by the hand and similar) is usual and should be viewed as an act of closeness.
-The some hugging and kissing procedure precedes cordial departures.
+Some hugging and kissing procedure precedes cordial departures.
 The usual goodbyes are formal “Dovidjenja!”
-(Goodbye) or more familiar “Zdravo!” or “Ćao” (Ciao).
+(Goodbye) or more familiar “Zdravo!” or “Ćao” ( on Italian is Ciao).

 On entering someone’s house you will be treated to a coffee ( almost always a strong black one), rakija or a juice, possibly homemade.
 If offered, don’t miss the delicious preserves called slatko, served in small pots, on which you should take one or two teaspoons.
 On first entering a household it is customary to bring with you a small symbolic gift- a bottle of wine, some coffee, chocolate, flowers or something similar.
 When toasting say “Živjeli” or when drinking with only one person “Zdravobili” ( May you be healthy); it is very important to touch glasses and look into the eyes of the people you are toasting with.
 Beware that your glass will be refilled as soon as you have finished it, the best defense against this is to leave a sip or two until you are prepared to leave.
 It happens frequently that people are invited to lunch or dinner and you should not hesitate as it is not purely a gesture of politeness.